kristenjernigan/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-2/Self-Paced Materials/1_Digital Service Methods, Roles, and Sources of Supply.md

 * What else would you be interested to learn about each company?

 ### Discussion prompt (optional)
->Note for vendors: this is an optional self-paced learning activity in the LMS.

 Think about a real or hypothetical federal digital service need you’ve encountered.
 Which type of private-sector partner would be most helpful?
 Why?

 ### Discussion prompt (optional)
->Note for vendors: this is an optional self-paced learning activity in the LMS.

 What types of suppliers have you worked with in the past?
 What advantages or challenges did you experience?